lingyoumax/QAsystem-NLPT-WS2023/DOCUMENTATION.md

 ###### Baseline Approach BM25:

-The BM25 algorithm is a widely-used ranking function in text retrieval[], designed to evaluate the relevance of documents to a search query.
+The BM25 algorithm is a widely-used ranking function in text retrieval, designed to evaluate the relevance of documents to a search query.
 It improves upon the simpler TF-IDF model by considering:

 1. Term Frequency (TF): How often a query term appears in a document, with diminishing returns for higher frequency to prevent overemphasis on term count.
 2. Document Length: Adjusts scores to prevent bias towards longer documents, ensuring fair comparison across documents of varying lengths.